sefunmi4/qpp-gcc/docs/data-structures/quantum_containers.md

 ## `qvector`: quantum-friendly dynamic arrays

-`std::qvector<T>` is a straightforward alias for `std::vector<T>` that resides in the standard namespace.
-The alias lets educational material refer to "quantum vectors" without sacrificing the familiarity or performance characteristics of the standard dynamic array.
-Any API that works with `std::vector`—iterators, capacity management, algorithms—works identically with `std::qvector`.
+`qpp::qvector<T>` extends the ergonomics of `std::vector` with a lightweight quantum state tracker.
+Each container owns a classical `std::vector<T>` **and** an accompanying `qpp::quantum::qstate` that records amplitudes, cached probabilities, and collapse state.
+The two views stay in lockstep:

+- Structural operations (`push_back`, `insert`, `erase`, `resize`) delegate to the classical vector and then rebalance the quantum metadata via helpers from `qpp/quantum/state.hpp`.
+Amplitudes remain normalised, and collapsed states are preserved when possible so superpositions survive typical container edits.
+- Accessors mirror the STL: iterators, `size()`, `operator[]`, `front()`, and friends all forward to the underlying vector.
+Algorithms that expect `std::vector` iterators therefore work transparently with `qpp::qvector`.
+- Quantum-specific hooks expose the extra state.
+Call `probabilities()` or `probability_of(index)` to retrieve normalised measurement distributions, and `measure(index)` to collapse the vector to a concrete branch.
+Copying a container or measuring an element emits notifications through `qpp::backend::set_notification_sink`, allowing simulators and backends to react to classical observation events.

-When storing `qint` values, `std::qvector<qint>` becomes the natural building block for quantum sequences.
-You can reserve capacity, push states, and iterate with range-based `for` loops exactly as you would with classical data.
+When storing `qint` values, `qpp::qvector<qint>` becomes the natural building block for quantum sequences.
+You can reserve capacity, push states, iterate with range-based `for` loops, and still ask the container how likely each element is to appear after a measurement.

 ## `entangled_set`: context-aware hash sets